 Between the years of 2020 and 2030, the number of Industrial Organizational Psychologists is expected to change by 2.0%, and there should be roughly 300 open positions for Industrial Organizational Psychologists every year.

 Career interests describe a person's preferences for different types of working environments and activities.
 When a person's interest match the demands of an occupation, people are usually more engaged and satisfied in that role.

-Compared to most occupations, those who work as an Industrial Organizational Psychologist are usually higher in their Investigative, Enterprising, and Social interests.
+Compared to most occupations, those who work as an Industrial Organizational Psychologist are usually higher in their Investigative, Enterprising, and Artistic interests.

 Industrial Organizational Psychologists typically have very strong Investigative interests.
 Investigative occupations frequently involve working with ideas, and require an extensive amount of thinking.
 These occupations can involve searching for facts and figuring out problems mentally.

 Also, Industrial Organizational Psychologists typically have strong Enterprising interests.
 Enterprising occupations frequently involve starting up and carrying out projects.
 These occupations can involve leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.

 Lastly, Industrial Organizational Psychologists typically have moderate Artistic interests.
 Artistic occupations frequently involve working with forms, designs and patterns.
 They often require self-expression and the work can be done without following a clear set of rules.

 Industrial Organizational Psychologists typically have moderate Social interests.
 Social occupations frequently involve working with, communicating with, and teaching people.
 These occupations often involve helping or providing service to others.